sergiou87/sergiou87.github.io/_posts/2014-05-20-dependency-injection.md

 @end
 ```

-We could have something like **FVEmailMessageSending** and **FVTwitterMessageSending**, which are different implementations that send the message to the e-mail address or the Twitter account of these users, respectively.
+We could have something like **FVEmailMessageSender** and **FVTwitterMessageSender**, which are different implementations that send the message to the e-mail address or the Twitter account of these users, respectively.

 If we take a look to the whole code of **FVBroadcaster** we can see a **FVMessageSending** object as a dependency: